 VariableClock (extends Clock): An extension of Clock with an input to dynamically control the period.
-NOTE: This actor will likely be replaced at some point by a version of Clock with a period PortParameter.

 Sequence Sources

 InteractiveShell (extends TypedAtomicActor): This actor creates a command shell on the screen, sending commands that are typed by the user to its output port, and reporting strings received at its input by displaying them.
 Each time it fires, it reads the input, displays it, then displays a command prompt (which by default is ">>"), and waits for a command to be typed.
 The command is terminated by an enter or return character, which then results in the command being produced on the output.